Nick Madrigal Player Props: Cubs vs. Pirates

 Nick Madrigal At The Plate

-- Madrigal has three doubles, a triple and seven walks while hitting .248.
+- Madrigal is hitting .250 with four doubles, a triple and seven walks.

+- He has not gone deep in his 40 games this year.

+- In eight games this year (20.0%), Madrigal has picked up an RBI, and in three of those games (7.5%) he had more than one.

-- He has scored in 12 games this season, with multiple runs four times.
+- He has scored a run in 12 games this season, with multiple runs four times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.